-This article is written to educate people about the seriousness of hyperactivity.
-Preventing and treating this condition early may help prevent most of its complications.
+This article is written to educate people about the seriousness of hyperacidity.
+Preventing and treating this condition early may help avoid its complications.

-We are going to discuss one of the most common and frequent complaints that we are contacted for or consulted for - “ACIDITY.”
+We will discuss one of the most common and frequent complaints that we are contacted for or consulted for - “Acidity.”
 Many patients get confused with the two words; common and normal.
 They are not the same.
-Though being common, it is in no way normal and should never be taken lightly, as it is in most cases a root cause for major illnesses.
+Though being common, it is in no way normal and should never be taken lightly, as it is in most cases a root cause of major illnesss.
 Let us first understand the term.

-The medical term used for acidity is hyperchlorhydria or hyperacidity.
-Meaning, it causes increased secretion of HCL (hydrochloric acid), which is a part of the digestive process.
-When our body requires energy, or when it is a time of our lunch or dinner, the stomach cells start the secretion of this acid, which makes us feel hungry.
-In hyperacidity, we have increased secretion of the HCL, which not only causes irritation of the stomach’s inner layer (mucous membrane), but it gets regurgitated in our food pipe (esophagus) also.
-This regurgitation is called GERD or GORD.
-We call this heartburn, as it causes irritation in the region of the heart.
+The medical term used for acidity is hyperchlorhydria or hyperacidity, which causes increased secretion of HCl (hydrochloric acid), a part of the digestive process.
+When our body requires energy, or when it is time for our lunch or dinner, the stomach cells start secreting this acid, making us feel hungry.
+In hyperacidity, we have increased secretion of the HCl, which not only irritates the stomach’s inner layer (mucous membrane) but also gets regurgitated in our food pipe (esophagus).
+This regurgitation is called GERD (gastroesophageal reflux disease).
+We call this heartburn, as it irritates the region of the heart.

 The exact cause of hyperacidity is not known, but it is linked with some factors, such as:

 Irregular eating habits.